-- (1) These columns set forth the target and maximum annual bonus amounts under our 2019 Bonus Program for each NEO.
+(1) These columns set forth the target and maximum annual bonus amounts under our 2020 Bonus Program for each NEO other than Mr. Burkland, for whom only the target amount is shown since he has no fixed maximum annual bonus amount.
 We do not establish threshold annual bonus amounts for each individual NEO.
-Refer to "Compensation Discussion and Analysis Key Elements of Our 2019 Executive Compensation Program" section above for more information. - (2) Amounts reflect the grant date fair value of equity awards granted in 2019 in accordance with FASB ASC Topic 718.
-For information regarding assumptions underlying the value of equity awards, see Note 7 of the notes to our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2019 for a discussion of assumptions made in determining the grant date fair value of equity awards.
+Refer to "Compensation Discussion and Analysis - Key Elements of Our 2020 Executive Compensation Program" section above for more information.

+(2) Amounts reflect the grant date fair value of equity awards granted in 2020 in accordance with FASB ASC Topic 718.
+For information regarding assumptions underlying the value of equity awards, see Note 7 of the notes to our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2020 for a discussion of assumptions made in determining the grant date fair value of equity awards.
 These amounts do not correspond to the actual value, if any, that the NEOs will recognize from these awards.
 Our NEOs will only realize compensation from these awards to the extent they meet the vesting requirements under the awards.